If you’re having trouble paying your electric bill, TEP can help. Here are some programs and plans that can assist customers in paying their bills:

 - Payment Extensions – Customers can request a payment extension through My Account, using TEP’s mobile app or by calling TEP Customer Care at 520-623-7711.
-Unpaid bills are considered delinquent after 30 days.
 Typically, customers with a good payment history are eligible for an extension.
-If you are denied a payment extension online or through our automated IVR system, please call us to speak with our Customer Service Representatives.
+If you are denied a payment extension online or through our automated IVR system, please feel free to call us to speak with our Customer Service Representatives.

 - Short-term Assistance – TEP cooperates with several community agencies to offer emergency bill-payment assistance to customers facing hardships.
 You can contact these organizations directly for assistance: